torvalds/linux/Documentation/process/kernel-driver-statement.rst

 customers to give up key Linux advantages or choose new vendors.
-Therefore, in order to take full advantage of the cost savings and shared support benefits open source has to offer, we urge vendors to adopt a policy of supporting their customers on Linux with open-source kernel code.
+Therefore, in order to take full advantage of the cost savings and shared support benefits open source has to offer, we urge vendors to adopt a policy of supporting their customers on Linux with free kernel code.

 We speak only for ourselves, and not for any company we might work for